-- A. Implement and be consistent with the Town of Sandown's Master Plan and Capital Improvement Program (herein referred to as "CIP"). - B. Allocate a fair and equitable share of the cost of public capital facilities to new development. - C. Require new development to contribute its proportionate share of funds necessary to accommodate its impact on public facilities having a rational nexus to the proposed development, and for which the need is attributable to the proposed development.
+- A. Implement and be consistent with the Town of Sandown's Master Plan and Capital Improvement Program (herein referred to as "CIP"). - B. Allocate a fair and equitable share of the cost of public capital facilities to new development. - C. Require new development to contribute its proportionate share of the cost of funding public capital facilities and improvements.